What is Piriformis Syndrome?

 - Deep core stability and hip strengthening exercise to stabilise your hip, pelvis and spine.

-- Foot orthotics or exercises, if indicated by your physiotherapist or podiatrist, to help restore foot and lower extremity alignment.
+- Foot orthotics or foot arch exercises, if indicated by your physiotherapist or podiatrist, to help restore foot and lower extremity alignment.

 What’s Your Prognosis for Piriformis Syndrome?